Nagarajan-Santhosh/spring-boot-application-example/README.md

 You should be able to start the example application by executing com.myapp.MyappServer, which starts a webserver on port 8080 (http://localhost:8080) and serves SwaggerUI where can inspect and try existing endpoints.

 # Useful commands
-Useful curl commands to test.
+Useful curl commandss to test.
 It can be tested with swagger also: http://localhost:8080/swagger-ui.html

 ```
 curl -u user:password "http://localhost:8080/v1/cars"